ehornby/ti4_calc/README.md

 2. Clone this repo to a local directory
 3. Navigate to `/src` folder using command prompt, PowerShell, etc.
 4. Run command `npm install`.
+5. Create a new Firebase project at `firebase.google.com`.
+6. Set up a new Cloud Firestore with the following collections:
+  - users
+  - games
+7.

 Once `npm install` has completed, run command `npm start` to start the development server and open the project on port 3000.